dOrgTech/merkle-distributor/README.md

 }
 ```

+We need to set `ROBO_REWARD_POOL_PER_ASSET` constant in the script `scripts/airdrop.ts` that specifies how much ROBO should be allocated for each asset.

-For each object in `assets`, and for each account in `balances`, we calculate the % of tokens of the `totalSupply` the account has in order to calculate their rewards owed.
+For each object in `assets`, and for each account in `balances`, we calculate the % of tokens of the `totalSupply` the account has in order to calculate their rewards owed (in ROBO).

 Generate a mapping of claimable `ROBO` and the associated Merkle root:
 ```